“Here's the guest room!"

 “Huh?”

-"Am I scary because I'm big?"
+“Am I scary because I'm big?”
 She looked at the ceiling, and then at Diode, who was considerably lower than it.
-"That's why, isn't it?
-It's scary for someone this big to be in close quarters like this without hesitation.
+“That's why, isn't it?
+It's scary when someone this big doesn't hesitate to get in close quarters like this.
 Of course it is.
-It's like you're prey about to be caught."
+It's like you're prey about to be caught.”

 “No, that isn't...”